awesome-button/To-Do-List-SDA-8-project/README.md

 file named 'savedTasks.txt'(comes together with source files in the repository).

-The program also saves the log for completed tasks into the file named 'savedTasks.txt'(also included in the repository).
+The program also saves the log for completed tasks into the file named 'logCompletedTasks.txt'(also included in the repository).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.